mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

 20. Copy the output from this file.
 Back in the vSphere web client, select the property labeled `Ignition config data` and click `Set Value` at the top of the table.
 Paste the base64 string in your clipboard into this blank and click OK.

 21. Repeat these steps for each node in your cluster.
 For the `master/control nodes` use the `master.base64` ignition file and for the `compute/worker nodes` use the `worker.base64` text.
+For `storage nodes`, use the `worker.base64`.

 Now you have set up your install node.
 But before moving on some packages should be installed for future steps.